 Lodging on the eastern end and North Fork of Long Island tends to be either expensive or rustic, unless you have a fondness for dowdy bed-and-breakfasts.
-But among the vineyards and beaches are some outstanding options, such as the Harborfront Inn in Greenpoint and the revamped c/o Maidstone in East Hampton.
+But among the vineyards and beaches are some outstanding options, such as the Harborfront Inn in Greenport and on the South Fork, the luxury Topping Rose House in Bridgehampton and the Maidstone in East Hampton.
 The Sag Harbor area is your best bet if you want to stay closer to the Hamptons wineries while a few great inns are available for travelers on the western end of the North Fork wine trail.

 Please note that prices and other details can often change.
 We recommend that you call ahead before you go.